 What We do.
 Together, we rescue Weimaraners and provide the general public with as much information as possible to responsibly own and care for them.

-Team CalWEAR: Orange Coast Weimaraner Club (our local club affiliate), Kim (President), Anne (Vice President), Garret (Secretary), Barry (Treasurer), Amy (Photographer), Prentice (Photographer), Beth, Chris, Dana, Deena, Gail, Jana, Jerry, Judy, Kathy, Linda, Louise, Maggie, Megan, Robin, Sean, and Shirley.
+Team CalWEAR: Orange Coast Weimaraner Club (our local club affiliate), Kim (President), Anne (Vice President), Garret (Secretary), Barry (Treasurer), Beth (Director), Amy (Photographer), Prentice (Photographer), Chris, Cooper, Dana, Deena, Gail, Jana, Jerry, Judy, Kathy, Linda, Louise, Maggie, Megan, Nicky, Robin, Sean, and Shirley.

 Community.
 We operate as a community of equals.
 Everyone contributes something, but no one contributes everything.
 By delegating responsibilities according to individual strengths, we are able to best serve the dogs we are all here to help.